30th December 2018

 This week’s horse book is Reunited with the Bull Rider by Jill Kemerer ISBN: 9781335509543.

-this being old for his sport, and hopes to raise and train horses.
-His gift of a pony to his young ward is a
+So this is a challenging situation in more ways than one.
+We see that the gentleman has retired at thirty, this being old for his sport, and hopes to raise and train horses.
+His gift of a pony to his young ward is a great move and works out really well.

 https://www.goodreads.com/book/show/36743916-reunited-with-the-bull-rider